 Ghery retired from Intel on June 1, 2015 and is now continuing his work on national and international standards development organizations and consulting in the areas of EMC design, troubleshooting, testing, standards interpretations and laboratory design.

 Ghery is the Chair of CISPR Subcommittee I. CISPR is an acronym for the French words for the International Special Committee on Radio Interference.
 CISPR is a special committee of the International Electrotechnical Committee (IEC) and has been in existence since the 1930s.
 CISPR/I is responsible for the creation and maintenance of emissions and immunity standards for ITE, broadcast receivers and multimedia equipment.
 He was a member of the USNC IEC / CISPR G TAG from 1998 until Subcommittee G (ITE) was merged with Subcommittee E (broadcast receivers) to form Subcommittee I (multimedia equipment) in 2001 whereupon he became a member of the USNC IEC / CISPR I TAG, on which group he continues to serve.
 The I TAG serves to advise the US national expert for SC I on matters arising in CISPR SC I. He is also a member of the USNC IEC / SC77B TAG providing similar inputs for the US technical expert for IEC SC77B.
 He is a member of CISPR SC I MT7 (CISPR 32 maintenance) and CISPR SC I MT8 (CISPR 35 maintenance).
 Ghery was a member of CISPR SC I WG2, CISPR SC I WG3 and CISPR SC I WG4 from the formation of SC I in 2001 until WG3 was dissolved at the end of 2012 and WG2 and WG4 were dissolved in October 2017.
-He served as the Convener (chair) of this WG from 2007 through the end of 2012.
-He was also a member of ASC C63® SC 1.
+He served as the Convener (chair) of WG3 from 2007 through the end of 2012.
+He was also a member of ASC C63® SC 1 for several years.
 He served as the Chairman of the Information Technology Industry Council’s (ITI) committee on EMC (TC5) from 1999 until he retired from Intel in 2015.
 He served as a member of that committee first as a representative from Tandem Computers and then Intel Corporation starting in the late 1980s.
 From 1999 to 2005 he served on the Panel for Electronics and Electrical Engineering, Board on Assessment of NIST Programs for the National Research Council, reviewing and reporting on the activities of the RF laboratory at NIST in Boulder, Colorado.

 Ghery has been active in the IEEE EMC Society for over 35 years.
 He is a Life Senior Member of the IEEE.
 He served as Secretary/Treasurer of the Littleton Colorado Chapter in 1983, Secretary of the Santa Clara Valley Chapter in 1985/1987, Vice Chairman of the SCV Chapter in 1987/1989 and Chairman in 1989/1991.
 He served as Secretary of the Santa Clara Valley Section of the IEEE in 1991/1992, Treasurer in 1992/1993, Vice Chairman in 1993/1994 and Chairman in 1994/1995.
 After moving to the Pacific Northwest he served as Chairman of the Seattle Chapter of the IEEE EMC Society from 1997 to 2000.
 He served on the Board of Directors of the IEEE EMC Society as a Director at Large from 1999 to 2004 and 2006 to 2011.
 During this time he served as the Chapter Coordinator from 1999 to 2005.
 From 2003 to 2008 he was the Vice President for Communications Services.
 In 2009 and 2010 he was the Vice President for Conference Services.
 He served as President Elect for the IEEE EMC Society in 2011, President in 2012 and 2013 and Immediate Past President in 2014 and 2015.